-How Long Should It Take to Translate Your Website?
+How Long Should It Take To Translate Your Website?

 Whether you run a multinational corporation or a lifestyle family business, the chances are – at some stage – you will have to consider localising your website.
 While you might be tempted by the speed of an automated tool – say, that of Google Translate – the pitfalls will always outweigh the benefits.